 Contact your carrier

-When you contact your carrier, check the following:
+When you contact your carrier, make sure that:

 - Your account is set up to use your iPhone.